rei/rei-cedar-docs/docs/components/checkboxes/README.md

 ### Don't use when

-- Selecting from a list when only 1 choice is allowed.
+- Selecting from a list when only one choice is allowed.
 Instead, use [Radio Buttons](/components/radio/)

 ## Content